 I have the experience and ability to perform the services you need from me and I will carry them out in a professional and timely manner.
 Along the way I will aim to meet all the deadlines set but I can’t be responsible for a missed launch date or a deadline if you have been late in supplying materials or have not approved or signed off the work on-time at any stage.

 There are various types of work I may undertake for you including the following.

-You may ask me to develop certain digital asset(s) (e.g. a WordPress theme and/or plugins) for your use or the use of your direct client.
+You may ask me to design and develop certain digital asset(s) (e.g. a WordPress theme and/or plugins) for your use or the use of your direct client.
 I will provide you with a cost estimate for this work based on the information and design files you provide to me.
-If you amend the requirements or design after the estimate is provided to you there may be additional costs.
+If I am working from your design and you amend the requirements or design after the estimate is provided to you there may be additional costs.
 I will always ask for your approval in writing prior to carrying out work that will incur additional costs.

 Consultancy and Ad-hoc support

 You may ask me to provide ad-hoc support for you and your team which relates to one or more live websites or digital products.
 This will likely be time-based and cover you for a specific number of days per month or quarter.
 In such cases we will agree a day rate prior to any work being carried out.

 You may ask me to carry out a usability review on a website or digital product belonging to you or your client.
 This may help you decide on improvements to make to an existing product or to plan a new project.
 Any such review will be, by nature, subjective and based on my opinions and experience.
 Wherever possible I will support my recommendations with links to third-party sources such which may include research studies, books and articles.